alperenguman/fwrtr/README.md

 	- Preserves continuity of entities across story.

 - EvalAgent
+	- Evaluates the output
+	- Manages story/beat classification
-	- Evaluates the output, manages story/beat classification and performs assesment of faitfulness to intent/quality.
+	- Performs assesment of faitfulness to intent/quality

 - SystemAgent
-	- Observes and revises the main prompts of other agents, enters them into the database as new versions, as needed.
-Orchestrator.
+	- Observes and revises the main prompts of other agents
+	- Enters them into the database as new versions, as needed.
+	- Orchestrator of systems

 - PerceptionAgent